🎧 [PLAYBACK: SOUND ON]

 Aside from Berkley, the performances in Showgirls are all over the place.

 While MVPs Gina Gershon, Robert Davi and L.A.
-Law's Alan Rachins seem to be having a blast leaning into the unapologetic trashiness of their characters, others like Kyle MacLachlan and Glenn Plummer rightfully just seem embarrassed.
+Law's Alan Rachins (R.I.P.) seem to be having a blast leaning into the unapologetic trashiness of their characters, others like Kyle MacLachlan and Glenn Plummer rightfully just seem embarrassed.

 As the main character's best friend, Gina Ravera (The Closer, Lambada) gives by far the most grounded performance in an otherwise thankless role as subject of the film's most mean-spirited and regrettable sequence.

-It’s the narrative equivalent of shooting a baby seal in the head after it’s already been bludgeoned to death—so unnecessary that it nearly destroys Showgirls' candidacy as a guilty pleasure.
+It’s the narrative equivalent of shooting a baby seal in the head after it’s already been bludgeoned to death — so unnecessary that it nearly destroys Showgirls' candidacy as a guilty pleasure.

-It shouldn't be lost on Verhoeven fans that the actors playing two of the film's most memorably odious supporting characters, Ungela Brockman as verbally abusive lead understudy Annie and Greg Travis as slimeball PR agent/talent scout/pimp Phil Newkirk, were both cast in the director's follow-up film Starship Troopers two years later, only to be immediately dispatched by particularly gruesome means.
+It shouldn't be lost on Verhoeven fans that the actors playing two of the picture's most memorably odious supporting characters, Ungela Brockman as verbally abusive lead understudy Annie and Greg Travis as slimeball PR agent/talent scout/pimp Phil Newkirk, were both cast in the director's follow-up film Starship Troopers two years later, only to be immediately dispatched by particularly gruesome means.

 Meta commentary, perhaps?
 You decide.